krzysztofzuraw/blog/blog/2019-10-15-xstate-input/index.md

 }
 ```

-To get access to the state of machine and transition it to different states you need `useMachine` hook.
+To get access to the state of machine and transition it to different states you need to use `useMachine` hook.
 It takes machine itself as an argument.

-Transitioning are done via `transitionInputState` & `transitionLabelState` which take events name (it this case `ENTER` & `EXIT`).
+To trigger transition I've used `transitionInputState` & `transitionLabelState` which take events name (it this case `ENTER` & `EXIT`).

-The rest of logic is to handle different html events on input and transition` them to different states.
+The rest of logic is to handle different HTML events on input and transition` them to different states.

 ## Summary & TL;DR